-Effective feedback is super important because it helps employees understand their strengths, challenges, and resources.
-This improves performance and boosts motivation.
-A huge component of motivation is feeling acknowledged for doing things right.
-But to do things right, people need honest & critical feedback on which to leverage their efforts.
+Constructive feedback is important because it helps employees understand their strengths, areas that need improvement, and the resources at their disposal — all of which affect performance and motivation.
+When a manager acknowledges the things you do right, that can have a huge impact on your motivation at work.
+But to do things right, people need honest and critical feedback to help them direct their efforts.

 Feedback encourages goal-setting, and empowers employees to develop their knowledge, competence, and skills.
-It gives employees confidence and spurs a sense of responsibility for managing their own performance.
+In doing so, it gives employees confidence and spurs a sense of responsibility for managing their own performance.
 Such discussions also boosts engagement by helping employees understand their role in the team and organization as a whole.

-However if feedback is not delivered the right way or doesn’t provide concrete information, it can sometimes have a negative effect on performance & motivation.
-Such effects can include self-doubt or questions about identity.
+But if it’s not constructive feedback — or it’s delivered in the wrong way — it can sometimes have an adverse effect on performance and motivation.
+This might be reflected in self-doubt or questions about work identity.

-So how do you do it the right way?
+So how do you provide constructive feedback the right way?

-Before we get into the specifics of constructive criticism, let’s go over a few points that should apply to any feedback — positive or negative.
+Before we get into the specifics of constructive feedback, let’s go over a few points that should apply to any feedback — positive or negative.

 - Specificity: Feedback should be about specific behaviours or results, and given in a specific context.
-This allows the employee to understand what he should or should not repeat in the future.
+This allows the employee to understand what they should or should not repeat in the future.

-- Timeliness: Deliver the feedback as close to the performance incident as possible.
+- Timeliness: Deliver the feedback as close to the actual “occurrence” as possible.
 Giving it immediately after yields the best results.

 - Consistency: Feedback should be ongoing.
-Do not save it all for a quarterly or annual performance review.
-Deliver it as close to the behavior as possible.
+Do not save it all for a quarterly or annual performance review; deliver it as behaviors occur.
 Feedback should also not be an overwhelming amount of praise or criticism.
 Rather, make it a balance of both.

 - Consequences: Make feedback contextual.
-Explain the positive or negative results the behavior had on other employees or the organization.
+Explain the positive or negative results the behavior had on the organization.
 Link the behavior to business results.

-- Emphasize The Positive: When giving positive feedback, show that you are pleased rather than rushing through giving the praise.
-Avoid saying things like “not bad” or “better than last time”.
-Instead, say “I like the way you did that”.
+- Emphasize the positive: When giving positive feedback, take time to show why you’re pleased rather than rushing through praise.
+Avoid saying things like “not bad” or “better than last time.”
+Instead, say “I like the way you did that.”

 - Privacy: Be sure to pick a private setting and talk at a place and time that prevents any potential embarrassment.

-- Intention To Help: Make it clear you want to help the employee continue performing and developing their skills through feedback.
+- Intention to help: Make it clear you want to help the employee continue performing and developing their skills through feedback.
 Employees respond best to negative feedback when they feel that the manager is genuinely trying to improve their performance.
-Feedback that it is supported with some kind of evidence is also key – which is a point we’ll get to later.
+Feedback that it is supported with some kind of evidence is also key.

-- Describe Before Evaluating: Start by focusing on the behaviours and results instead of immediately evaluating and judging them.
+- Describe Before Evaluating: Constructive feedback starts by focusing on the behaviors and results instead of immediately evaluating and judging them.
 It’s better to start with reporting what you observed as objectively as possible.
 This avoids defensiveness and rejection of feedback.
-Once you and the employee agree that they did in fact do the behaviour in question, then you can proceed to evaluating it.
+Once you and the employee agree that they did in fact do the behavior in question, then you can proceed to evaluating it.
 For example, you could say: “So this quarter you didn’t manage to generate as much revenue as your goal.
-Let’s focus on finding some some ideas on what we can do to help you meet your objectives and get your bonus next quarter”
+Let’s focus on finding some ideas on what we can do to help you meet your objectives and get your bonus next quarter”

-- Be Specific: Don’t focus on the employee as a whole, rather focus on specific unsatisfactory work behaviours.
-Describe examples of behaviours, results, and the situation in which they occured.
-Rather than saying something like “You’ve been slow” or “You’ve been lazy”, be specific by explaining “You haven’t met your memo deadlines for the months of September and October”.
+- Be specific: Don’t focus on the employee or their performance as a whole, but focus on specific unsatisfactory work behaviours.
+Describe examples of behaviours and results, and the situation in which they occurred.
+Rather than saying something like “You’ve been slow” or “You’ve been lazy,” get into the specifics and explain “You haven’t met your memo deadlines for the months of September and October.”

 - Verifiability: Anything you say about the employee should be verifiable and accurate, not based on rumours or assumptions.

-- Consequences Of Behaviours: Explaining the impact the behaviour has on you, coworkers, and the organization, helps the employee understand he is not the only one vulnerable.
+- Consequences of behaviours: Explaining the impact the behaviour has on you, coworkers, and the organization, helps the employee understand they aren’t the only person affected.
 “Because we’re still struggling to grow our sales in your market, we’re having a hard time hitting overall revenue goals for the unit, which puts the whole team in a bad spot.”

-- Focus On Positive Change: Work jointly to build developmental objectives.
-Discuss what future performance is appropriate, and agree on a mutually acceptable action plan.
+- Focus on positive change: Work together to build developmental objectives.
+Discuss what future performance is appropriate, and agree on a mutually-acceptable action plan.
 Give suggestions on how to improve the performance in question.
-Encourage the employee to share ideas on how she can perform better in the future.
+Encourage the employee to share ideas on how they can perform better in the future.
 If there are specific things the employee needs to start or stop doing, be sure these are clearly identified.
-If there is something you need to do, like trainthe employee further, agree on that as well.
+If there is something you need to do, like provide further training, agree on that as well.
 For example, “I know how hard it is to balance the objectives we have in our department.
-Can you think of anything we can work on together to help you meet your last 3 objectives?
+Can you think of anything we can work on together to help you meet your last three objectives?
 Do you need any training or resources?
 What can I do to help you?”

-- Demonstrate Confidence: Make sure to let the receiver know you believe he will be able to improve his performance.
-When you show the employee you believe in him, it reinforces the idea that feedback is about a behavior and not about him as a person.
+- Demonstrate confidence: Make sure to let the receiver know you believe they will be able to improve their performance.
+When you show the employee you believe in them, it reinforces the idea that feedback is about a behavior and not about them as a person.